alexsynytskiy/int-quiz/README.md

-## EasyiiCMS
+## Quiz game
-Control panel and tools based on php framework Yii2.
-Easy cms for easy websites.
+Question-answer game with timer and scoreboard

 #### Requirements
-The main requirement is PHP >= 5.4, Imagick extension.
-Other requirements you can see after download.
+The main requirement is PHP >= 5.4

 Direcotry Structure
 ```